 We’re grateful to have such a talented athlete for you guys today and look forward to supporting his career and cheering him on.
 Thanks so much for tuning into the show each week.
-Please use the Amazon banner ad below to get to Amazon for your purchases and for those who want to take their support to another level please visit our Patreon page to pledge your monthly contribution.
+For those who want to take their support to another level please visit our Patreon page to pledge your monthly contribution.
 We have every intention to keep the show alive and we are grateful for the support of the YT community in doing so.

 Episode 60 Show Notes: